PfeiferLab/aye-aye_CO_NCO/README.md

 #### Family-based approach

-Phase-informative markers are identified from the high-confidence `SNPs` detected above by applying a [family-based approach](Snakepit/Family_approach/) (for a schematic of the workflow, see the Figure below, included in [Versoza, Lloret-Villas et al. 2025](https://www.biorxiv.org/content/10.1101/2024.11.08.622675v1), following the methodology outlined in [Coop et al. (2008)](https://pubmed.ncbi.nlm.nih.gov/18239090/)) with the following rules:
+Phase-informative markers are identified from the high-confidence `SNPs` detected above by applying a [family-based approach](Snakepit/Family_approach/) (for a schematic of the workflow, see the Figure below, included in [Versoza, Lloret-Villas *et al.* (2025)](https://www.biorxiv.org/content/10.1101/2024.11.08.622675v1), following the methodology outlined in [Coop *et al.* (2008)](https://pubmed.ncbi.nlm.nih.gov/18239090/)) with the following rules:

 - `fam_split`, generates the three two-generation nuclear family-specific sets of segregating `SNPs` with `bcftools view`.
 - `supreads_filter`, keeps only the positions supported by more than `25%` but less than `75%` of the mapped reads with `bcftools view`.